intel/llvm/sycl/doc/UsersManual.md

 **`-fsycl-device-only`**

-    Compile only device part of the code and discard host part.
+    Compile only device part of the code and ignore host part.

 **`-fsycl-use-bitcode`** [DEPRECATED]